Frugal Living

 Make the cheap option the default, not the effort

 Frugal habits stick when they're the path of least resistance.
 Keep a water bottle filled so buying a drink takes more effort than not.
-Batch-cook so there's a cheap meal ready when you're tired and tempted by takeaway.
+Batch-cook so there's a cheap meal ready when you're tired and tempted by takeout.
 Set bills to the cheaper plan once so you're not re-deciding every month.
 You're not relying on willpower — you're arranging life so the default choice is the frugal one.

 Get good at cheap fun